tauhaimran/Spartans_AI-Classifican-Model-for-Diabetic-Retinopathy--DR-/README.md

 ## 📈 Results
 - The model achieves satisfactory accuracy in predicting the severity of Diabetic Retinopathy.
 - The final trained model is saved as `trained_model.h5`.

 ---

-## 🚀 Running the Model
-To run the model, use the provided `run_model.py` file and follow the installation instructions in the `README.md` file.

----

 ## 📜 Conclusion